Posted on Leave a comment

 Most of us think of OCD as being about obsessively washing hands.
 But weight and food obsessions, body checking, and eating rituals fall well within the spectrum of OCD.
 Many people who have eating disorders have obsessive and compulsive thoughts about food and weight.

-People who use eating disorders may use restriction, purging, and/or binge eating as a way to manage feelings of anxiety.
-Anxiety is often described as the persistent sense that something is terribly wrong.
+People who have eating disorders may use restriction, purging, and/or binge eating as a way to manage feelings of anxiety.ย Anxiety is often described as the persistent sense that something is terribly wrong.
 Some experience heart palpitations, stomach upset, and trouble breathing.
 Others faint when facing especially stressful situations.
 It’s very common to think an anxiety attack is a near-death experience.
 The physical sensations of fear are as pervasive and terrifying as being chased by a lion.

 ADHD